Skip to contents

 The first two of these depend only on the bootstrap distribution, and not how it is generated: parametrically or non-parametrically.

-aims to make construction of bootstrap confidence intervals almost automatic.
-The three main functions for the user are:
+Package bcaboot aims to make construction of bootstrap confidence intervals almost automatic.
+The two main functions are:

 data(diabetes, package = "bcaboot")